odoo/owl/doc/hooks.md

 ### `onMounted`

-`onMounted` is not an user hook, but is a building block designed to help make useful abstractions. `onMounted` registers a callback, which will be called when the component is mounted (see example on top of this page).
+`onMounted` is not a user hook, but is a building block designed to help make useful abstractions. `onMounted` registers a callback, which will be called when the component is mounted (see example on top of this page).

 ### `onWillUnmount`

-`onWillUnmount` is not an user hook, but is a building block designed to help make useful abstractions. `onWillUnmount` registers a callback, which will be called when the component is unmounted (see example on top of this page).
+`onWillUnmount` is not a user hook, but is a building block designed to help make useful abstractions. `onWillUnmount` registers a callback, which will be called when the component is unmounted (see example on top of this page).

 ### `onWillPatch`

-`onWillPatch` is not an user hook, but is a building block designed to help make useful abstractions. `onWillPatch` registers a callback, which will be called just before the component patched.
+`onWillPatch` is not a user hook, but is a building block designed to help make useful abstractions. `onWillPatch` registers a callback, which will be called just before the component patched.

 ### `onPatched`

-`onPatched` is not an user hook, but is a building block designed to help make useful abstractions. `onPatched` registers a callback, which will be called just after the component patched.
+`onPatched` is not a user hook, but is a building block designed to help make useful abstractions. `onPatched` registers a callback, which will be called just after the component patched.